natallya-K/natallya-K/README.md

 ### Hi there,

-I'm Natallya, Full Stack Developer in training
+I'm Natallya, Full Stack Developer

-- 🔭 I’m currently intershipping @BeCode
+- 🔭 I’m currently working on web scraping and data analysis with C# Selenium @DiVintage